SchwabischesBauernbrot/SecretArcade/Text-Adventure.md

 DisplayGraphics()

 ## Sets up all the vars
-number room
-room = 1
+number room = 1
 number score
 string name
 number getfluff
 string firstChoice
 string inventory
-string secondChoice
+string firstFight
+number HEA = 10
+number STR = 4
+number DEF = 5

 ## Checks if there is a savegame and loads it
 if HasFloppy()